negruel/go-ascii-password/README.md

     // call Generate to create a password conforming to the defined rules newPwd, err := pwd.Generate()

+    // call GenerateStrong to create a password conforming to the defined rules
+    // using the random number generator in crypto/rand
+    // newPwd, err := pwd.GenerateStrong()

     if err != nil {
         fmt.Println(err)
     } else {